The HEART Center

 - Depression

 We do our best to support students with a variety of support needs.
-If your child has an apraxic and impulsive body that needs significant one-on-one coaching to be successful, we will work with you to provide a Communication Regulation Partner to attend along side them.
+If your child has an apraxic and impulsive body that needs significant one-on-one coaching to be successful, we will work with you to provide a Communication Regulation Partner to attend with them.

 Our ultimate goal is to come alongside your child and your family to be a part of your child’s growth and success.